-It also includes the physical maturity of the body, as well as physical coordination and the ability to control your muscles.
-There is a predictable pattern that children follow when it comes to physical development, but it's important to keep in mind that every child develops at their own pace.
+Physical development is not only about physical changes in shape and size, but also includes physical maturity, coordination and muscle control.
+It's important to remember that every child develops at their own pace.
 Time for active play and exploration can do wonders for children's physical development.
 Cognitive development consists of learning the use of language, organizing ideas, solving problems, reasoning and physically developing the brain.